arthurxmoore/docs/docs/refund.md

 **Refund Eligibility:**

+We want you to have the best experience with Jumper.
+If, for any reason, Jumper doesn't work for you, you are eligible for a refund.
-You are eligible for a full refund if the request is made within 14 days of the original purchase or renewal date.
+Just submit your refund request within 14 days of your original purchase or renewal date, and we'll take care of it for you.

 **Partial Refunds:**